sjoerdvankreel/firefly-synth-2/static/Manual.md

 It can be used to generate plucked strings, bowed strings, and colored noise.<br/>
 In its default configuration it generates a plucked string by some variation of the extended Karplus-Strong algorithm.<br/>
 (Or at least i think so.
 It's actually backed by a fractional delay line instead of a ringbuffer to allow continuous pitch shifting).<br/>
-Turn up the excite parameter just a little bit (and tweak a lot of other controls) to get a bowed string.<br/>
+Turn up the excite parameter just a little bit (and tweak some other controls) to get a bowed string.<br/>
 Turn up the excite parameter all the way to generate full-on noise.

 * Mode: selects uniform or gaussian distribution for the backing random generator.<br/>